callistachang/IBM-Assignment/vizweb/README.md

 #### 1. Set up environment variables

 Replace the variables in `.env.example` with your own values and rename the file to `.env`.
+You must own IBM Cloud and AWS accounts and activate their [Visual Recognition](https://www.ibm.com/cloud/watson-visual-recognition) and [S3](https://aws.amazon.com/s3/) services respectively.

 #### 2. Download Dependencies